 - The Board may ask questions of the speaker

 The Role of the School Board

-The main roles of the Board of Education is to set policy for the School District, and to hire a Superintendent and Treasurer to administer those policies.
+The main roles of the Board of Education are to set policy for the School District and to hire a Superintendent and Treasurer to administer those policies.
 They are the official policy-making body of the school district.
-As elected officials, Board Members strive to develop policies that will provide the best scope, depth and quality of education possible for every student in the Mad River School District.
+As elected officials, Board Members strive to develop policies that will provide the best scope, depth, and quality of education possible for every student in the Mad River School District.

 - defining the philosophy of the district